Even outspoken tech companies have been glaringly silent on the Texas abortion ban

 Internally, some companies are taking steps to ensure their employees have access to abortion care.
 Match Group CEO Shar Dubey sent out an email to employees promising that she would personally set up a fund for any staff members who need to travel and obtain abortion care out of state.
 Similarly, Whitney Wolfe Herd, CEO of dating app Bumble, told employees globally that she would provide financial support to ensure reproductive rights.
 However, women at these companies likely make enough money and have enough paid time off to travel to another state for reproductive healthcare.
 Kate Ryder, CEO of Maven Clinic, a company that provides healthcare services to women and families starting at preconception and is now worth more than $1 billion, says that her company has been echoing the message from the American College of Obstetricians and Gynecologists, which has called the Texas law “a clear attack on the practice of medicine.”

 A majority of Americans support keeping abortion legal, according to a 2019 poll from Pew.
-A more recent poll from YouGov, commissioned by the Tara Health Foundation with support from the Charles and Lynn Schusterman Family Philanthropies, suggests that a majority of college-educated employees don’t want the court to overturn the 1973 Supreme Court decision in Roe v.
+A more recent poll from YouGov, commissioned by the Tara Health Foundation with support from the Charles and Lynn Schusterman Family Philanthropies, suggests that a majority of college-educated professionals don’t want the court to overturn the 1973 Supreme Court decision in Roe v.
 Wade, which protects a woman’s right to choose whether she wants an abortion.
-The survey, which went out to 1,800 employees in Texas, Ohio, Michigan, and Georgia, also also indicates that those respondents wouldn’t apply to jobs in states that have laws like Texas’s abortion ban.
+The survey, which went out to 1,800 adults who are either working or looking for work, also indicates that those respondents wouldn’t apply to jobs in states that have laws like Texas’s abortion ban.
 More than half of respondents want their companies to either make public donations or comment on the issue.

 The general quiet on the Texas abortion law is in stark contrast to response on other political issues when companies felt it necessary to throw around their economic weight.
 In 2015, Apple CEO Tim Cook spoke out against Indiana’s Religious Freedom Restoration Act, which could have allowed for discrimination against queer Americans.
-He wasn’t the only one that took exception to this law and other legislation like it.
+He wasn’t the only one who took exception to that law and others like it.
 Salesforce CEO Marc Benioff vocally opposed the law and a year later threatened to reduce investments in Georgia over a similar rule.
 Dell Technologies CEO Michael Dell, billionaire Richard Branson, and Microsoft president Brad Smith all voiced public opposition to Georgia’s policy.

 In 2016, industry played an important role in dismantling a North Carolina law that forced transgender Americans to use bathrooms according to their gender assigned at birth.
 PayPal withdrew plans to set up a new facility in the state; Ringo Starr and Bruce Springsteen canceled planned concerts; and both the NBA and the NCAA avoided hosting events there.
 Deutsche Bank and several major investment firms also made their displeasure known.
 Target promised that transgender Americans could continue to use the bathroom that comports with their gender identity despite the rule and later faced backlash for it.
 At the time, CNBC estimated that by the end of 2017 North Carolina would forfeit more than $525 million.

 CEOs and companies continue to voice their dismay over laws unrelated to their bottom line.
 In 2018, Cook vocalized his concern in an interview with MSNBC’s Chris Hayes over the repeal of the Deferred Action for Childhood Arrivals program, saying, “The DACA situation is not an immigration issue, it’s a moral issue.”
-And this year, a convoy of tech companies came out to wag their fingers at Georgia’s attempts to erect barriers to the ballot box and voice support for voting rights laws that enable access like the John Lewis Voting Rights Advancement Act.
+And this year, a convoy of tech companies came out to wag their fingers at Georgia’s attempts to erect barriers to the ballot box and voiced support for voting rights laws that enable access like the John Lewis Voting Rights Advancement Act.

 They have also, in the last seven years or so, made moves to ensure that their employees adequately reflect America’s demographic makeup, announcing various diversity initiatives.
 In particular, some companies have made a show of hiring more women.
 In 2019, Dell announced that by 2030 half of its workforce would be female.
 But speaking out on access to women’s reproductive care, it seems, remains too taboo.
 Technology related to women’s health may garner incredible attention as an opportunity for investment, drawing $1.31 billion in funding so far this year according to Pitchbook data, but women’s health as a moral prerogative has yet to seize the hearts and minds of the tech industry’s luminaries.
 Maybe next year.